Why Peer Review Is Essential for Building Better AI Models

 Artificial intelligence keeps moving at a pace that feels hard to keep up with.
 Every year, companies release more powerful models, and the promises behind them often sound impressive.
 But power doesn’t always equal safety, fairness, or clarity.
-This article shares why peer review is about holding creators accountable, building trust, and helping everyone understand these models better.
+This article shares why peer review in AI is about holding creators accountable, building trust, and helping everyone understand these models better.

 What Peer Review Means for AI Models